Doru991/MicroTelegraph/README.md

 * 1x full row: Spacebar
 * 2x full rows: Backspace
 ### Todo
-- Force skipping modes (currently, when trying to cycle modes in Playback and Display modes, the action will be postponed until the current display cycle finishes.
+- [ ] Force skipping modes (currently, when trying to cycle modes in Playback and Display modes, the action will be postponed until the current display cycle finishes.
+- [ ] Tidy up the code (It works but it's very unpolished)

 ## Compiling
 Simply open the official Micro:bit online editor, copy the contents of `morse.ts` into the Javascript editor and hit download to obtain the hex file.
 Afterwards, flash it as usual.